Carrooi/Nette-ImagesManager/README.md

 # Changelog

+* 2.1.2
+	+ Fix isImage and isNotImage latte macros for missing images

 * 2.1.1
 	+ Fix url macros when using with custom objects
 	+ Use CachedImagesStorage by default (replaces MemoryImagesStorage)